 The Community and Civic Engagement Committee in conjunction with the Center for Teaching and Learning works to ensure that students have access to courses that are rooted in best-educational practices and that enhance the university experience by offering courses and experiences that are uniquely designed to expose students to Community and Civic Engagement and Service Learning opportunities.

-Course offerings designated SL in the catalog indicate classes or sections of classes that integrate meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
-The SL designation helps faculty advisers and students identify Community and Civic Engagement/Service Learning courses to plan and prepare for registration.
-Quinnipiac University is a member of Connecticut Campus Compact.
-Campus Compact is a national coalition of college and university presidents dedicated to promoting community service, civic engagement and service-learning in higher education.
+Service Learning or Community and Civic Engagement classes integrate meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
+Quinnipiac University is a member of Campus Compact, a national coalition of college and university presidents dedicated to promoting community service, civic engagement and service-learning in higher education.

 Service learning is not volunteerism; nor is it an internship.
 Service learning is a curriculum-based initiative bringing together faculty, students and community organizations.
 Service Learning courses incorporate the following basic principles: